 Here are the 15 essential features of loss prevention software:

-Cloud video surveillance uses modern cloud technology to improve your security system.
+Cloud video security uses modern cloud technology to improve your security system.
 Cloud connectivity is necessary to achieve many of the other essential asset protection software features.

 For example, artificial intelligence (AI) requires video to be accessible from the cloud.
 This is necessary to pair data with video, perform motion search, and set up camera linking.
 Furthermore, remote video monitoring requires being able to view your security feeds in real time from anywhere.